zmess24/personal-website-nextjs/src/posts/gradient-descent-from-scratch.md

 weighted avg       0.77      0.67      0.69        30
 ```

 Amazing!
-Using only 120 training examples, the fine-tuned model is observing an almost ~13% increase in performance compared to the prompt engineered model!
+Using only 120 training examples, the fine-tuned model is observing an almost **13%** increase in performance compared to the prompt engineered model!
 With an even larger and more diverse set of training data, it's probable to assume that we could boost performance even higher.

 ### Conclusion

-In conclusion, we've seen how fine-tuning a LLM can lead to some significant increases in performance when the situation calls for it, and while this was a simple example that was easy to validate, the framework I used can be scaled up to a variety of use cases.
-I'm excited to build on this experience by working on a more complex task that is less straight forward to measure, such as peforming RAG (retrieval augmented generation) on a collection of provided documents.
+In conclusion, we've seen how fine-tuning an LLM can lead to some significant increases in performance when the situation calls for it, and shile this example was relatively simple, the framework I used can still be applied to a variety of tasks.
+I'm looking to building on this experience with a more complex example that is perhaps a little less straight forward to validate in this manner, such as peforming RAG (retrieval augmented generation).

 I hope you enjoyed reading this post.
 I'll catch you next time!